-The following list of organizations have a buyer on behalf Entity Exemption Certificate.
+The following list of organizations have an Entity Exemption Certificate like the sample certificate on the next page.
 This exemption certificate allows contractors and subcontractors to use this certificate in lieu of a PEC, due to the statutory language that allows purchases by or on behalf of the tax exempt entity.
-The following entities are encouraged, however, to apply for a PEC using the Department of Revenue's online PEC application process at: ksrevenue.org subcontract labor necessary for this repair contract.
+The following entities are encouraged, however, to apply for a PEC using the Department of Revenue's online PEC application process at: ksrevenue.gov